whitecube/nova-page/README.md

 #### `Page::title($default = null, $prepend = null, $append = null)`

 Returns and optionally formats the page's title.
-The title is a automatic & required field in the page edition form and **is not** linked to or overwritten by an alternative `title` attribute you could add to the page's fields.
+The title is an automatic & required field and **is not** linked to or overwritten by an alternative `title` attribute you could add to the page's fields.

 #### `Page::locale()`